The 2020-2021 Fulbright U.S. Student Program application cycle opened on April 1, 2019.

 English Teaching Assistant Grants

-Fulbright-National Geographic Digital Storytelling Fellowships (suspended for grant year 2019-2020)
+Fulbright-National Geographic Digital Storytelling Fellowships

 Critical Language Enhancement Award (Supplemental)